This Week in History: Jackson v. Dickinson Duel

-On this day in 1806, future President Andrew Jackson kills Charles Dickinson in a duel.
+At about this time in 1806, future President Andrew Jackson faces Charles Dickinson in one of the most famous duels in American history.

 Jackson participated in many duels during his day, although the exact number is disputed.
-Perhaps it is amazing that he killed only one man—or that he was not killed himself?
+How remarkable that he survived so many of these encounters—or that he didn’t hurt more people.

-Jackson was married to a divorced woman, which was somewhat controversial back then.
-Rachel Donelson Robards was in an unhappy (possibly abusive) marriage when Jackson met her.
+Jackson’s marriage to Rachel Donelson Robards became a source of public controversy.
+Rachel Donelson Robards was in an unhappy (maybe abusive) marriage when Jackson met her.
 Possibly thinking she was divorced, Rachel married Jackson.
 Unfortunately, her divorce had not been finalized.
 You won’t be surprised to hear that there is some dispute about what Jackson and Rachel knew about her marital status—and when they knew it.

 Either way, Rachel’s actions enabled her husband to claim that Rachel had committed adultery and bigamy.
 He got his (real) divorce.
 Rachel married Jackson for a second time.